How to write a business plan in 10 easy steps

 If you’re going to use your business plan to apply for funding, it’s a good idea to print a copy and professionally bind it, so it looks smart and credible.

 Even if it’s just for your reference, keep a copy of your business plan to hand and refer to it regularly.
-Think of it as your roadmap to success.
+After all, it is your roadmap to success.